Jason Dourisseau: National team career

 In anticipation of his upcoming Dutch passport, Dourisseau was in the pre-selection of the Dutch national basketball team, as he was selected by Toon van Helfteren on June 13, 2015.
 Dourisseau later received his passport and made his national team debut on July 15 in a friendly game against Germany.
 He went on to play four games for the Netherlands in that year.

 Personal

-In August 2015, Dourisseau officially became a Dutch citizen.
-He married his wife Renate, who he met during his time in Groningen, in 2015.
-Dourisseau stayed in Groningen after his professional basketball career.
+In August 2015, Dourisseau officially became a Dutch citizen and stayed in Groningen after his professional basketball career.
+He is married and has two children.

+He has one brother, Devin, and one sister, Dena.